-PH5 All field activities address some dimension of health in South Africa, but in the first weeks I think that the most relevant activities will be the HIV panel in Zwelethemba, the screening of 'Taking HAART', as well as some of the other panels (Homestay; Young Mothers; Young Men).
+PH5 All field activities address some dimension of health in South Africa, but in the first weeks I think that the most relevant activities will be the HIV and TB lectures, youth panel, mental health guest lecture and maternal and child health guest lecture.
 These activities will all give texture to students' understanding of the ways that people in SA experience the major burdens of disease.
-The site visit to the TB hospital will also be helpful, as will the sangoma visit- so that students can see the complexity of health seeking and care provision here.
+The sangoma visit will also be helpful- so that students can see the complexity of health seeking and care provision here.